SovereignCloudStack/standards/Drafts/node-to-node-encryption.md

 within the container involved creating configuration files to ensure all services start correctly.
 However, integrating supervisor introduced additional complexity and potential points of failure.

-New Ansible role was implemented for generating and distributing chassis keys, which simplifies the dev setup.
-Yet, it requires users to handle, generate certificate and renewals manually, which could lead to operational challenges if not managed properly.

 ##### Possible improvements